delta-12/LaserTag/README.md

 ### Docker

-If you do not wish to install ESP-IDF, the ESP-IDF Docker Image can be used instead.
+If you do not wish to install ESP-IDF, the Docker image `d3lta12/idf-tools` can be used instead.
 This may also be suitable for environments in which it is diffcult to install or use ESP-IDF.
 Obviously, Docker is required for this approach.
-For instructions to setup Docker, see [https://www.docker.com/get-started/](https://www.docker.com/get-started/).
+For instructions to setup Docker, see [https://www.docker.com/get-started/](https://www.docker.com/get-started/). `d3lta12/idf-tools` contains all the necessary tools to work with this project, including ESP-IDF, Cppcheck, and Doxygen.
+This image uses the ESP-IDF Docker image from Espressif as the base image, and the Dockerfile for this image can be found in `tools/docker`.
+In addition to the commands below, any other standard `idf.py` commands should also work with this image. `d3lta12/idf-tools` is the image used in CI to run build and static analysis checks as well as to generate documentation.

+Note: These commands assume the environment is a Debian-based Linux distribution with the target device connected on port `/dev/ttyUSB0`.
+Another common port for target devices to be connected on is `/dev/ttyACM0`.

 1. The firmware can be configured by running

-   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp -it espressif/idf idf.py menuconfig`
+   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp -it d3lta12/idf-tools idf.py menuconfig`

 2. Navigate to the project directory and build the firmware with the docker command

-   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp espressif/idf idf.py build`
+   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp d3lta12/idf-tools idf.py build`

 3. To flash the firmware, run

-   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 espressif/idf idf.py -p /dev/ttyUSB0 flash`
+   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 d3lta12/idf-tools idf.py -p /dev/ttyUSB0 flash`

    To monitor after flashing, run

-   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 -it espressif/idf idf.py -p /dev/ttyUSB0 monitor`
+   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 -it d3lta12/idf-tools idf.py -p /dev/ttyUSB0 monitor`

    The flash and monitor commands can be combined into a single command as follows

-   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 -it espressif/idf idf.py -p /dev/ttyUSB0 flash monitor`
+   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 -it d3lta12/idf-tools idf.py -p /dev/ttyUSB0 flash monitor`

-4. Static analysis with Cppcheck can be performed with the `d3lta12/idf-cppcheck` Docker image, which is a modified version of the `espressif/idf` image and used in CI.
+4. Static analysis with Cppcheck can be performed with the `d3lta12/idf-cppcheck` Docker image, which is a modified version of the `d3lta12/idf-tools` image and used in CI.

    `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp -it d3lta12/idf-cppcheck:latest idf.py cppcheck`

-   Any of the commands above or other standard `idf.py` commands will also work with this image.
-The Dockerfile for this image can be found in `tools/docker`.

-Note: These commands assume the environment is a Debian-based Linux distribution with the target device connected on port `/dev/ttyUSB0`.